Shaming Stigma

 This body of work explores ways to sensitively engage with gender based violence.
 The series title Shaming Stigma refers to the significance that shame plays in silencing societal knowledge and understanding around GBV.
 Through this work I want to draw attention to the stigma borne by women who are subjected to violence and abuse.

-So far I have made three works: Spoils, Worthy/Unworthy and Portrait Keyrings.
-All of them use the same motifs of women’s portraits which are inspired by photographer Adriana Lestido’s photos of imprisoned women (Mujeres Presas 1991-93).
+All of the works use the same motifs of women’s portraits which are inspired by photographer Adriana Lestido’s photos of imprisoned women (Mujeres Presas 1991-93).

 In Portrait Key Rings (2024) 98 miniature portraits hang like hotel key rings.
 This work is an emotional response to the continuing sexual exploitation of women and girls.
 Exhibited at Through Line at Tuckers Maltings, Newton Abbot, Devon (July-August 2024).